 Each time I write about spousal support, I always repeat the same statement of principle – the determination of spousal support is more of an art than a science.
 This remains true.
-In order to determine whether you’re entitled to spousal support, you should begin by considering the factors set out in the various legislation … Continue reading How do I know if I’m entitled to spousal support?
+In order to determine whether you’re entitled to spousal support, you should begin by considering the factors set out in the … Continue reading How do I know if I’m entitled to spousal support?

 I believe that a Justice of the Ontario Superior Court of Justice says it all: “Spousal support is a bit of an art, and certainly not a science.”
 To determine whether spousal support is payable, first we must determine that the spouse has ENTITLEMENT.
 The big questions usually are: Did one spouse give … Continue reading 4-Part Series: Aspects of Separation & Divorce – Part 3: Spousal Support

 I cannot say how many times a client has told me they paid the opposing party using cash.
 In family law scenarios, this can lead to a huge can of worms.
 Where both parties get along and acknowledge the cash payments, there’s no issue.
 On the flip side, where the parties don’t always … Continue reading Support Payments – MAKE THEM TRACEABLE!!